ibexa/documentation-developer/docs/guide/project_organization.md

 }
 ```

-!!! note

-    You must place your bundle before EzPlatformCoreBundle in `bundles.php`.
+Remember to place your bundle before `EzPlatformCoreBundle` in `bundles.php`.

 In `AcmeExampleBundle/Resources/config/template_rules.yaml`: